-Prophet Mani pbuh is a mysterious figure in history, his claims had intrigued many and he accumulated many followers over the years, his religion became one of the most widespread religions that the world had seen, but today not many people know much about this great personality or his teachings, and what is even more unfortunate is that Many of the holy books written by Mani were lost or were intentionally destroyed, only small fragments remained, but what has remained, gives us a good idea of what he taught and preached, and what the results were from his teachings…
+Prophet Mani (pbuh) is a mysterious figure in history.
+His claims intrigued many and he accumulated many followers over the years.
+His religion became one of the most widespread religions that the world had seen.
+Today, however, not many people know much about this great personality or his teachings.
+What is even more unfortunate is that many of the holy books authored by Mani were lost or intentionally destroyed.
+Only small fragments remained, but what has remained, gives us a good idea of what he taught and preached, and what the results were from his teachings.

-Prophet Muhammad pbuhahf is known throughout the world as the founder of the religion of Islam, he was born several centuries after the death of Prophet Mani pbuh.
-Today the Islamic religion is one of the worlds most practicing religion, widespread across the globe.
+Prophet Muhammad (pbuhahf) is known throughout the world as the founder of the religion of Islam, he was born several centuries after the death of Prophet Mani (pbuh).
+Today the Islamic religion is one of the world’s most practising religions, widespread across the globe.
 Both of these founders were born after the founding of Christianity and had emerged as new faiths.
-It may come as a shock to learn that the closest religion to Islam with many shocking similarities, is not Judaism nor Christianity, but rather Manichaeism, we will be looking in depth into what makes these two similar, and how they are connected.
+It may come as a shock to learn that the closest religion to Islam with many shocking similarities, is not Judaism nor Christianity, but rather Manichaeism, we will be looking in-depth into what makes these two similar, and how they are connected.

-The first and most important belief that both Mani and Muhammad pbut had preached was Monotheism, the Oneness of God, without partner, they also rejected the concept of a trinity which distinguished Manichaeism from their mainstream Christian rivals.
+The first and most important belief that both Mani and Muhammad (pbut) had preached was Monotheism, the oneness of God, without a partner, they also rejected the concept of a triune God, which distinguished Manichaeism from their mainstream Christian rivals.

-Prophet Muhammad pbuhahf at the age of 40 had also received his first revelation from an Angel, that Angel was none other than Gabriel pbuh, and at the age of 43 he declared himself openly to the public to be a Prophet and Messenger of God.
-Both Mani and Muhammad pbut had declared themselves publicly by these Angels to be on a mission from God the almighty, and what is even more interesting are the names that Mani pbuh had called out as past Prophets, ‘Buddha, Zoroaster, and Jesus pbuh,’ and that he himself was the next in line in a succession of prophets.
+Prophet Muhammad (pbuhahf) at the age of 40 had also received his first revelation from an angel, that angel was none other than Gabriel (pbuh), and at the age of 43, he declared himself openly to the public to be a Prophet and Messenger of God.
+Both Mani and Muhammad (pbut) had declared themselves publicly by these angels to be on a mission from God the almighty, and what is even more interesting are the names that Mani (pbuh) had called out as past Prophets, ‘Buddha, Zoroaster, and Jesus (pbuh)’, and that he was the next in line in a succession of prophets.

-Another controversial belief besides the concept of the trinity and crucifixion which both religions reject, is the rejection of the idea that Jesus pbuh was the Absolute God in the flesh.
+Another controversial belief besides the concept of the trinity and crucifixion which both religions reject is the idea that Jesus (pbuh) was the absolute God in the flesh.

 The Quran states:

 Al-Nadim has reported about the Manichaean prayer in his book Al-Fihrist: “Now indeed he, the man, stands up and washes in the flowing water or something else, and he turns towards the greater Luminary, standing.”
-Showing a clear similarity between the Muslim and Manichaean ablution and prayer.
+This shows a clear similarity between the Muslim and Manichaean ablution and prayer.

-In Islam there are five pillars, four of which are Declaration of Faith, Prayer, Charity, and Fasting, from these four we have already gone over the fact that Islam and Manichaesm share the belief in One God and the belief of their founders being a sent Messenger of God, and both of these religions have daily obligatory prayers, but what of the other two pillars?
+In Islam, there are five pillars, four of which are: The declaration of faith, prayer, charity, and fasting.
+From these four, we have already gone over the fact that Islam and Manichaeism share the belief in One God and the belief of their founders being a sent Messenger of God, and both of these religions have daily obligatory prayers, but what of the other two pillars?

-In Islam it is obligatory to give in charity also known as Zakat, to help the poor and needy, in the Quran it states:
+In Islam it is obligatory to give in charity also known as Zakat, to help the poor and needy.
+The Quran states:

 Fasting was prescribed so this way those who were more fortunate than others in this world would have an idea of what it was like to have the pains of hunger like that of the less fortunate, it allowed one to become more humble and sympathetic towards others, fasting in itself is considered in Islam as a charity for the body itself.

-And if fasting has been decreed upon those before Islam, then let’s take a look at Manichaesm and see if fasting is included along with charity.
+And if fasting has been decreed upon those before Islam, then let’s take a look at Manichaeism and see if fasting is included along with charity.

-The fasting of the Manichaens is also the same as the Muslims, they both refrain from food and drink from sunrise to sunset, and they had a prescribed Month of fasting…. according to Al-Nadim “when the New Light appears and the sun is in Aquarius and the eight days have passed of the (lunar) month, they (the Manichaens) fast for thirty days, but break the fast each day at nightfall.”
+The fasting of the Manichaeans is also the same as the Muslims, they both refrain from food and drink from sunrise to sunset, and they had a prescribed Month of fasting.
+According to the historian Al-Nadim, “when the New Light appears and the sun is in Aquarius and the eight days have passed of the (lunar) month, they (the Manichaeans) fast for thirty days, but break the fast each day at nightfall.”

 Doesn’t the implementation of charity and fasting complete four of the five pillars of Islam by the Manichaeans?
 You can almost even call them Muslims, but let us continue looking at what other things bring these two faiths together.

-In the Manichaean Book of Giants four angels are mentioned, these angels are none other than, Michael, Raphael, Gabriel, and Uriel.
-As you can see, even the indentity of some of the Angels are also the same, the Angels in both religions are benevolent and can act as messengers to prophets just as the Twin was for Mani pbuh, and Gabriel to Muhammad pbuhahf.
-Each Angel is assigned with a different task, even the task of collecting the souls of the deceased, sending them to their next life.
+In the Manichaean Book of Giants, four angels are mentioned, these angels are none other than, Michael, Raphael, Gabriel, and Uriel.
+As you can see, even the identity of some of the Angels are also the same, the Angels in both religions are benevolent and can act as messengers to prophets just as the Twin was for Mani (pbuh), and Gabriel to Muhammad (pbuhahf).
+Each Angel is assigned a different task, even the task of collecting the souls of the deceased and sending them to their next life.